tolaveng/DepthChart/ReadMe.md

 ```sh
 > docker exec mssql sh -c "/opt/mssql-tools/bin/sqlcmd -S localhost -U sa -P access@123 -i /var/opt/Database-init.sql"
 ```
+    **If you cannot create the database, it can be done manualy using "Database-init.sql" in the solution directory, using SQL Management Tool or Sqlcmd.**

 - Open the OpenApi Swagger to test the application i.e: